 - Because a cash-out refinance requires you to take out a new first mortgage, closing costs are typically greater than with a home equity loan or HELOC.

 - Recasting your home mortgage may cause you to owe money on your home for years longer than you had planned.

-- If you refinance your mortgage and wind up with less than 20 percent equity in your property, you may need to add PMI, or private mortgage insurance, back onto your loan.
+- If you refinance your mortgage and wind up with less than 20% equity in your property, you may need to add private mortgage insurance.

 Since a cash-out refinance is essentially the same as taking out a new mortgage, requirements for qualifying are similar.
-Homeowners who own their homes and meet the following criteria may qualify:
+Homeowners who meet the following criteria may qualify:

 - Good or excellent credit

 - Significant home equity

 - A debt-to-income ratio â€” including the new mortgage payment â€” acceptable to the lender